Fellows come to Stanford to explore remedies to big issues facing journalism.

-Empowering local journalists to leverage information that measures how well are addressing key issues such as crime, health and pollution.
+Empowering local journalists to leverage information that measures how well cities are addressing key issues such as crime, health and pollution.

-Exploring ways to technology can be used to analyze and visualize information from past stories in order to better inform editorial and operations strategies.
+Exploring ways technology can be used to analyze and visualize information from past stories in order to better inform editorial and operations strategies.

 Exploring ways to expose journalists and journalism students to good science journalism practices.

 Small and mid-sized newspapers — the vital source of news in most communities — need to expand their digital reach.